Sites like Kunta Kinteh Island foster deep contemplation of humanity's past.

 Consider supporting community-led projects that benefit local residents.

-Your thoughtful choices contribute positively to the people of the area and atmosphere of The Gambia.
+Your thoughtful choices contribute positively to the people of the region and environment of The Gambia.

 The Gambia, with its warm spirit, may inspire further journeys across West Africa or beyond.

-Consider Senegal, almost entirely surrounding The Gambia, for a corresponding yet distinct cultural journey.
+Consider Senegal, almost entirely surrounding The Gambia, for a corresponding yet distinct a cultural exploration.

 If your interest in wildlife grows, explore East or Southern Africa for large-scale safaris.

-Combine The Gambia with nearby nations for a more extensive West African journey.
+Combine The Gambia with close-by nations for a more extensive West African journey.

 An extended journey through West Africa contains a range of landscapes.